awright18/Slice/docs/sample_workflow.md

 ```

 The application layer as in most n-tier architecture depends on a domain or business layer.

 ### Business Layer

-In the Slice application there I'm using the AddTaskCommand as the domain layer action in this work flow.
+In the Slice application I'm using the AddTaskCommand as a domain layer component in this workflow.
 It's job is to accept the appropriate inputs needed to create a task.

 ```C#
     public sealed class AddTaskCommand : Command